 - Only professors and their research teams with a Research subscription in good standing are authorized to access this software.

-- Acceptance of the vendor licenses terms LabView Usage Terms and Condition Agreement, including the Academic Addendum, on first use.
+- Acceptance of the vendor licenses terms in the LabVIEW Usage Terms and Conditions Agreement, including the Academic Addendum, on first use.